chef/chef-web-docs/chef_master/source/provisioning_aws.rst

 aws_eip_address
 =====================================================
-The ``aws_eip_address`` resource is a driver-specific resource used by Chef provisioning.
+The ``aws_eip_address`` resource is a driver-specific resource used by Chef Provisioning.
 Use the ``aws_eip_address`` resource to manage `an elastic IP address <http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/elastic-ip-addresses-eip.html>`__, a static IP address designed for dynamic cloud computing that is associated with an Amazon Web Services (AWS) account.

 Syntax
 -----------------------------------------------------